ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_form/index.rst

   status="pending"

 Set the status to use for the entry.
+This parameter only applies to new entries and will be ignored for edits.

 sticky\_entry=
 ~~~~~~~~~~~~~~